Jennifer Lopez and Alex Rodriguez Take a Spin in a Red Convertible

 The 43-year-old former baseball pro took to Instagram on Sunday to share a snap of his family cruising in a flashy red convertible.
 In the pic, Rodriguez is joined by Lopez, 49, and her 10-year-old twins, Maximilian and Emme.
 Also along for the ride were Rodriguez's daughters, Ella, 10, and Natasha, 14.

-Rodriguez is smiling from the driver's seat in the snap, with a fur coat and sunglasses clad Lopez by his side.
-Meanwhile, the kids all squeezed into the backseat, sporting stylish winter wear and posing with gorgeous grins.
+Rodriguez is smiling from the driver's seat in the snap, with Lopez, wearing a fur coat and sunglasses, by his side.
+The kids, meanwhile, all squeezed into the backseat, sporting stylish winter wear and posing with gorgeous grins.

 "Cruising into the new year like 🚘🎉," Rodriguez captioned the pic.
 "How are you spending the last of your 2018?"